woman

 Contact me through our enquiries team

-I have been a museum curator for over 30 years, focusing on social and cultural history, with additional experience as a collections manager and registrar.
+I have been a museum curator for over 35 years, focusing on social and cultural history, with additional experience as a collections manager and registrar.
 I have a strong interest in the voices of those who can no longer be heard, or who were never heard.
 My particular interests include World War I history, culinary history, home life and clothing and textiles.
+My professional focus includes the strategic frameworks that guide international museum practice, and the importance of international cooperation relating to issues including repatriation, restitution and climate change.

-I have worked at Museums Victoria, the Western Australian Museum, the University of Alberta and the Ohio Historical Society, and have worked in the Society & Technology Department at Museums Victoria since 2002.
+I have worked at Museums Victoria, the Western Australian Museum, the University of Alberta and the Ohio Historical Society, and have worked in the History & Technology Department at Museums Victoria since 2002.

-I sit on the boards of the History Council of Victoria and the Australian Centre for Architectural History, Urban and Cultural Heritage (ACAHUCH), University of Melbourne.
-I also sit on ICOM SAREC (Strategic Review Standing Committee) and the ICOM-ITC (International Training Centre) Program Committee, and was Vice-chair of the Board of ICOM Australia 2016-21.
+I am a member of the Executive Board of the International Council of Museums (ICOM) and ICOM Strategic Allocation Review Standing Committee (SAREC).
+I sit on the boards of the History Council of Victoria (HCV) and the Australian Centre for Architectural History, Urban and Cultural Heritage (ACAHUCH), University of Melbourne.

 I have also had a long involvement with the Australian Museums and Galleries Association (AMaGA), including presidency of Museum Historians National Network for four years.